 Through a flight or tasting of three distinct maguey/agave beverages, we endeavour to learn about the mysterious path of maguey, the Goddess Mayahuel, and the moon.
 Guests are challenged to consider their approach to the vast differences in taste, textures, and context that root Oaxacan and Western traditions and how all of this might inform our relations to farming, elderhood, sacrifice, myth, and food.

 The seminar is not a how-to guide, there are no easy answers, or ten-step solutions that can remedy the issues facing us today.
 In lieu of the wonton reach for simple solutions, we delve deeper into the nature of travel as tourists and as foreigners.
 Endeavouring to ask questions that tend to survive attempts to answer them, we invite you to join us so that your travel might be couched in wonderings bigger and deeper than “sustainable” and “regenerative.”
 Some of the themes we focus on, which vary from session to session, include the history, language, and nature of travel; the roots of hospitality; the difference between travel and tourism; approaching other cultures; language itself, the spells of the west, belonging & transience, and the costs and responsibility of travelling.

-Our group sessions are full days of deep immersion food experiences that venture into the Oaxacan countryside.
+Our multi-day sessions are extended, deep immersion experiences that venture into the Oaxacan countryside.

 The main focus of this week-long trip is to dive, as deeply and respectably as possible into the heart of cacao and chocolate.
 Cacao as a plant, a food, and a god(dess).
 Chocolate as a health food, an ecological and political protest, and communal centre.
 We will explore the historical, cultural, and spiritual role of cacao and chocolate, cacao and pottery, cacao in the forest, cacao as kin, and cacao as a symbol of regeneration and resistance.